KyserClark/CISSP/Frameworks.md

 **********************************************************************
 ## Other

-### Information Technology Infrastructure Library (ITIL)
+### ITIL
-Standard for IT service management to meet business needs.
+Information Technology Infrastructure Library (ITIL); Standard for IT service management to meet business needs.

 ### Six Sigma
 Improve process quality by using statistical methods of measuring operation efficiency and reducing variation, defects, and waste.